 CHANGES IN ACCOUNTING STANDARDS

 All of the new and revised standards described below may be early-adopted.
-However, the Company is still assessing the impact of these standards and does not expect that it will early-adopt them.
+However, the Company is still assessing the impact of these standards and will not early-adopt them.

 (i) IFRS 9 Financial Instruments (2010)